eddmann/eddmann.github.io/_posts/2014/2014-03-05-depth-first-search-and-breadth-first-search-in-python.md

 ## Breadth-First Search

-An alternative algorithm called Breadth-First search provides us with the ability to return the same results as DFS, but with the added guarantee of returning the shortest path first.
+An alternative algorithm called breadth-first search provides us with the ability to return the same results as DFS, but with the added guarantee of returning the shortest path first.
 This algorithm is a little more tricky to implement in a recursive manner; instead, using the queue data structure is preferable, as such I will only be documenting the iterative approach.
-The actions performed per each explored vertex are the same as the Depth-First implementation, however, replacing the stack with a queue will instead explore the breadth of a vertex's depth before moving on.
+The actions performed per each explored vertex are the same as the depth-first implementation, however, replacing the stack with a queue will instead explore the breadth of a vertex's depth before moving on.
 This behaviour guarantees that the first path located is one of the shortest paths present, based on the number of edges being the cost factor.

 ### Connected Component